Skip to content

 Learn about who is now being called the “America’s Flagman”

 His house is at 101 Farnsworth Avenue, Bordentown.
-Occupied by various businesses today, it’s partially open to the public, and includes wall displays in tribute to the signer.
+Occupied by various businesses today, it’s partially open to the public and includes wall displays in tribute to the signer.
 Hopkinson, who died in 1791 at age 53, is buried at Christ Church Burial Ground in Philadelphia.

 John Witherspoon – Princeton, New Jersey

-Witherspoon was elected to the Congress to replace a pro-loyalist members after New Jersey learned that the delegate was against independence.
-John Witherspoon was the the only active church minister out of 56 men to sign the Declaration of Independence.
+Witherspoon was elected to Congress to replace pro-loyalist members after New Jersey learned that the delegate was against independence.
+John Witherspoon was the only active church minister out of 56 men to sign the Declaration of Independence.
 You can lift a glass in his memory at the Witherspoon Grill (57 Witherspoon Street), and inspect his grave in the President’s Lot on the southwest edge of Princeton Cemetery (29 Greenview Avenue).

 Five NJ Signers of the Declaration of Independence - Mr Local History